 A how-to-guide to doing a vegetarian keto diet successfully.
-It includes a list of foods for both vegetarians and vegans who want to do a ketogenic diet.
+It’s a complete overview of the keto diet for vegetarians.
+It includes a list of foods for both vegetarians and vegans who want to do keto.

 At first glance, the keto diet may seem like it’s only for the meat-only audience, but the boundaries have begun to change.
 As vegetarians and even vegans have started to embrace a vegetarian keto diet as an option.